How Inflow Does Audience PersonasPosted by Everett Sizemore | Filed Under:

 About Everett Sizemore

-Everett has served as an in-house SEO Specialist in diverse corporate and startup environments, as well as running his own agency, learning the needs and roadblocks of clients in eCommerce and other hyper-competitive niches.
+Everett Sizemore has served as an in-house SEO Specialist in diverse corporate and startup environments, as well as running his own eCommerce business.
+He understands eCommerce clients' needs and roadblocks.
+Everett is a Moz Associate and frequent speaker at marketing industry events.